International student degree requirements

 Josef Silny and Associates, Inc., International Education Consultants, 7101 SW 102 Avenue, Miami, FL 33173, Phone: (305) 273-1616, Fax: (305) 273-1338

 World Education Services Inc., P.O.
 Box 745, Old Chelsea Station, New York, NY 10113-0745, Phone: (800) 937-3895, Fax: (212) 739-6100

 Students should contact the organization or visit its Web site for the most current requirements and to request or download an application.
-Completed applications listing the Buffalo State College Graduate School as the recipient should be returned to the organization with the required fees and credentials.
+Completed applications listing the SUNY Buffalo State Graduate School as the recipient should be returned to the organization with the required fees and credentials.
 The organization will forward its evaluation report to Buffalo State.
 This evaluation can take up to four weeks to complete after all documents are received.
 Check with the organizations for specific fee structure(s).